Where We Work

 Minca has a pleasant average temperature of 24˚C, lush green landscapes, diverse fauna, crystal clear waterfalls and rock formations.
 It is also home to warm and friendly people; bringing trust, comfort and absolute peace to the atmosphere.

 There are numerous explanations for the origin of the name, Minca.
 One explanation claims that the name comes from one of the numerous Indian tribes that the Spanish, upon arrival to the Caribbean coast in 1502, found established in this area, the COMINCA tribe.
 Another explanation states that Minca comes from the word "Minga," a Quechua word that means “communal work or labor.”
-It is important to note, however, that the original local indigenous culture, the Tayrona, were not one people.
+It is important to note, however, that the original local indigenous culture, the Tayrona, were not one tribe.
 The chroniclers generalized this name from the name of the group of the Tayros.
 Although groups had the same technology and the same style in their material culture, different indigenous provinces spoke a variety of languages.

 The cities of the Tayrona, before the arrival of the Spanish, were made up of hundreds and sometimes thousands of homes.
 The communities were organized in circular houses with wooden structures, large temples and stone paved plazas.
 They were great engineers and made their buildings and structures according to the environment in which they lived; as well as built their towns in a climate of intense rainfall and steep mountains.
 A prime example of this architecture is seen at the Ciudad Perdida.